How to Find A Good Rehab Center for Drug or Alcohol Addiction

 - For people in these situations, detox under medical supervision in a professional facility provides the safest and most comfortable setting in which to begin recovery.2,3

-Holistic programs approach treatment from a whole-body perspective, often incorporating various natural therapies to promote sobriety, contentment, and overall health.
-Gender-specific detox centers offer care for women or men only.
-Adolescent rehab programs address the unique challenges teens face in recovery, and religious or faith-based rehab facilities incorporate various religious philosophies into their treatment models.
+Holistic addiction treatment programs approach care from a whole-body perspective, often incorporating various natural therapies to promote sobriety, contentment, and overall health.
+Gender-specific detox centers offer addiction treatment for women or men only.
+Adolescent rehab programs address the unique challenges teens face in recovery, and religious or faith-based facilities incorporate various religious philosophies into their treatment models.

 Choosing an Outpatient Rehab Center

-Just like inpatient rehab, there are a number of different types of outpatient addiction treatment.
-Outpatient treatment can vary depending on the types and intensity of services available.1 Outpatient programs vary in length, depending on the specific needs of the patient.
+Just like inpatient programming, there are a number of different types of outpatient options for care.
+The exact treatment can vary depending on the types and intensity of services available.1 Outpatient programming varies in length, depending on the specific needs of the patient.
 The type and severity of the addiction, its duration, and the individual’s health and life commitments should all factor into placing the patient in the best program possible.4 For example, some intensive outpatient programs might require 9-20 hours of treatment participation per week and can last from 2 months to 1 year.4

-Outpatient rehabilitation employs some of the same treatment practices as inpatient care, such as individual therapy, group therapy, support groups, medication-assisted treatment, and life skills workshops.
+Outpatient rehabilitation employs some of the same treatment practices as inpatient programming, such as individual therapy, group therapy, support groups, medication-assisted treatment, and life skills workshops.

 Extended Care and Long-Term Rehab